-- All Main items between the Collection item and the End Collection item are included in the collection.
-Collections may contain other nested collections. - Collection items do not generate data.
-However, a Usage item tag must be associated with any collection (such as a mouse or throttle).
-Collection items may be nested, and they are always optional, except for the top-level application collection. - If an unknown Vendor-defined collection type is encountered, then an application must ignore all main items declared in that collection.
-Note that global items declared in that collection will effect the state table. - If an unknown usage is attached to a known collection type then the contents of that collection should be ignored.
-Note that global items declared in that collection will effect the state table. - String and Physical indices, as well as delimiters may be associated with collections.
+Type of collection Value Description Usage Modifier 0x06 Modifies the meaning of the usage attached to the encompassing collection.
+A usage typically defines a single operating mode for a control.
+The usage modifier allows the operating mode of a control to be extended.
+For instance, an LED is typically on or off.
+For particular states a device may want a generic method of blinking or choosing the color of a standard LED.
+Attaching the LED usage to a Usage Modifier collection will indicate to an application that the usage supports a new operating mode.
+Reserved 0x07 - 0x7F Reserved for future use.
+0x80 - 0xFF Vendor-defined.
+Remarks • All Main items between the Collection item and the End Collection item are included in the collection.
+Collections may contain other nested collections. associate may be a ed with an to not generate data.
+However, a Usage item tag must be by collection (such as a mouse or throttle).
+Collection items d they are always optional, except for the top-level tion. applica tion must endor-defined collection type is encountered, then an ignore all main items declared in that collection.
+Note that ared in that collection will effect the state table. of that collection age is attached to a known collection type then the contents should be ignored.
+Note that global items declared in that fect the state table. • String a collecti cal indices, as well as delimiters may be associated with